Fiona Uwamahoro: Documenting Rwandan Fashion From the Inside

 FRAGILE Goldie Green Jacket

-Fiona Uwamahoro is documenting the evolution of a sector while contributing building it.
-Her work insists that Rwandan fashion, like each unique African country, deserves to be studied on its own terms.
+Fiona Uwamahoro is documenting the evolution of the creative sector while helping to build it.
+Her work insists that Rwandan fashion, like every African country's, deserves to be studied on its own terms, and that the future of the ecosystem depends less on celebrating quick wins than on the slower work of education and the systems that let designers learn, experiment, and last.

 You can follow Fiona on Instagram at @fiona.mahoro and @fieldofafricanfashion.